GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2026-02-03-forbidden-packages.md

 While working on experiments with parsing I got encouraged by ChatGPT to use certain classes and packages that live in the jdk.compiler module.
 These packages are not exported or they are only exported to some specific other modules.
 In the JPMS (Java Platform Module System) with its strong encapsulation this means that you cannot import/use these classes in your own code.

 Fortunately there is a workaround.
-Java needs to be backwards compatible and as these 'forbidden' classes once were accessible without restraints, you can still get access to them by adding `add-exports` flags to your `java` and `javac` commands.
+Java needs to be backward compatible and as these 'forbidden' classes once were accessible without restraint, you can still get access to them by adding `add-exports` flags to your `java` and `javac` commands.
 Modules in the JDK have the module-info.java file in their root in which you tell Java, among others, which packages can be used by what other module(s).

 The `--add-exports` is described [here](https://docs.oracle.com/en/java/javase/11/migrate/index.html#GUID-2F61F3A9-0979-46A4-8B49-325BA0EE8B66) and [here](https://dev.java/learn/modules/add-exports-opens/) and [here](https://docs.oracle.com/en/java/javase/17/migrate/migrating-jdk-8-later-jdk-releases.html#GUID-2F61F3A9-0979-46A4-8B49-325BA0EE8B66).
 There is also an `--add-opens` flag, this one is used for reflection purposes.